afs/rdf-delta/docs/rdf-patch.md

 The text format for an RDF Patch is N-Triples-like: it is a series of rows, each row ends with a `.` (DOT).
 The tokens on a row are keywords, URIs, blank nodes, writen with their label (see below) or RDF Literals, in N-triples syntax.
-A keyword is a and follows the same rules as Turtle prefix declarations without a tariling `:`.
+A keyword follows the same rules as Turtle prefix declarations without a tariling `:`.

 A line has an operation code, then some number of items depending on